Luismi Cruz

-Luis Miguel "Luismi" Cruz Hernández (born 23 May 2001) is a Spanish professional footballer who plays as a winger for Barcelona Atlètic, on loan from Sevilla.
+Luis Miguel "Luismi" Cruz Hernández (born 23 May 2001) is a Spanish professional footballer who plays as a winger for Deportivo de La Coruña.

 Club career

 Born in El Puerto de Santa María, Cádiz, Andalusia, Cruz was a Sevilla FC youth graduate.
 On 1 November 2017, while still in the Juvenil squads, he made his senior debut with the C-team by playing the last eight minutes of a 1–4 Tercera División away loss against UB Lebrijana.

 Cruz first appeared with the reserves on 26 August 2018, coming on as a half-time substitute for Diego García in a 0–1 home loss against UD Ibiza in the Segunda División B. On 13 December 2018, he signed his first professional contract with the Nervionenses, agreeing to a deal until 2025.

 In July 2019, Cruz suffered an anterior cruciate ligament injury, being sidelined until the following February.
 He scored his first senior goal on 15 February 2020, netting the C's only in a 1–0 home win over CD Utrera.

 After being a regular starter for the B-side, Cruz made his first-team debut on 15 December 2021, replacing Joan Jordán in the second half of a 1–1 away draw against CE Andratx, in the season's Copa del Rey; he also converted Sevilla's fourth penalty in the 6–5 shoot-out win.
 His professional – and La Liga – debut occurred the following 22 January, as he again replaced Jordán in a 2–2 home draw against RC Celta de Vigo.

-In August 2022, Cruz joined Barcelona B on a season-long loan deal with an option to buy.
+In August 2022, Cruz joined FC Barcelona Atlètic on a season-long loan deal with an option to buy.
+On 25 July of the following year, he moved to Segunda División side CD Tenerife also on loan, with a buyout clause.

+On 24 June 2024, Cruz signed a permanent three-year contract with Tete.
+On 11 July of the following year, after suffering relegation, he moved to fellow second division side Deportivo de La Coruña on a four-year deal.